 Hemani et al.

-We thank Wood et al. for their interesting comments on our paper but we do not believe that their conclusions are supported by the results presented.
+We thank Wood et al. for their interesting observations but we do not believe that their conclusions are supported by the results presented.
 First, although we replicate our results in large, independent samples, they do not replicate 19/30 of our reported interactions (Table 1 in [1]) in the InCHIANTI dataset (N=450) at a type-I error rate of 0.05/30=0.002, including none of our reported cis-trans interactions.
-Despite having insufficient data to make any conclusion on the cis-trans effects, Wood et al. claim that this alternative explanation implies that there remains ‘no compelling evidence for widespread epistasis in humans’.
+Despite having insufficient data to draw conclusions on the cis-trans effects, Wood et al. claim that this alternative explanation implies that there remains ‘no compelling evidence for widespread epistasis in humans’.
 They provide no plausible mechanism whereby the cis-acting IncSeq SNP could explain cis-trans interactions.

 Second, applying their method in our discovery and replication datasets [1] fails to abrogate the statistical evidence for epistasis.
 Specifically, the meta-analysis of these results shows that interaction effects remain for 24/26 epistasis pairs after correcting for effects of the IncSeq SNP (Table 1).
 For the remaining two pairs we cannot rule out a haplotype effect such as postulated by Wood et al. and this may indeed be a more parsimonious explanation for these two pairs.
 Haplotype effects are known to be confounding factors in cis-cis interactions, as stated in Hemani et al.

-Third, Wood et al. ignore the possibility that the IncSeq SNP is either one of the epistatic causal loci or in higher LD with one of the causal loci and assume that a direct comparison of the interaction p-value before and after linear adjustment of the IncSeq SNP provides evidence for an alternative explanation.
+Third, Wood et al. ignore the possibility that the IncSeq SNP is either one of the epistatic causal loci, or in higher LD with the causal loci than the genotyped epistatic SNP and assume that a direct comparison of the interaction p-value before and after linear adjustment of the IncSeq SNP provides evidence for their alternative explanation.
 This is analogous to fine mapping and removing effects of one of the fine mapped loci in the epistatic SNP pair before re-testing the original pair.

 Fourth, for 11 of the cis-cis pairs that were replicated by Wood et al. there is evidence for additional cis-genetic variation to that explained by the IncSeq SNPs [2].
 Hence the IncSeq SNPs are not the only (causal) variants in cis and therefore the additive effect of the IncSeq SNPs may contain additive effects of additional variants.
 Furthermore, these probes are within the 95th percentile of non-additive genetic variation estimated using a pedigree-based method that is completely orthogonal to SNP based methods [3] (Table 2).